<$BlogRSDUrl$>

 And of course, there are other groups, such as the Anabaptists, who didn’t really fit into either the Reformed or Lutheran camp.
 But I would say that the predominant direction of the Reformation was Lutheran-Calvinist.
 I don’t want to get bogged down with the differences between Lutheranism and Calvinism—I will do that some other time.
 What this issue of the ChinaSource Quarterly focuses on is the growing popularity of Reformed (Calvinist) Christianity throughout unofficial Christianity in China.

-You can scroll through the articles below if you like, but you may want to download the pdf file so that you can read the articles at your leisure offline.
-I have written a few notes about the articles, which I hope you will find helpful:
+If you download the pdf file, you can read the articles offline at your leisure.
+I have written a few notes (below) about the articles, which I hope you will find helpful:

 Comments